kuhchung/kuhchung.github.io/pages/hunters-notes/Uragaan.md

 Pit into flash
   * If you load 10 pierce 1, when Uragaan is pitted and unraged, you can unload 20 shots before sheathing and flash bombing his roar.
 If raged, you can get 15.

+If Uragaan is asleep, place your trap at/in front of its chin (test this more, TODO: picture).

 ## Avoidance and Evasion
 If you're having trouble avoiding his crazy rolls, here's a tip: He will _never_ roll across the point where he initially started it!